honnet/twiz-move-mouse/README.md

 requires python-xlib (apt install) and pyautogui (pip install)

-only tested using simulator, no gurantee the orientation makes any sense, and choosing how to click (preferably without changing position) is yet to be though of.
+only tested using simulator, no guarantee the orientation makes any sense, and choosing how to click (preferably without changing position) is yet to be though of.